code-mj/Disaster-Responsiveness-based-on-Machine-Learning/README.md

 - CONCLUSION:
 Based on our experiment, we found that AdaBoostClassifier model outperforms the other models based on evaluation matrix report with precision “0.75”, recall “0.61” and F1 score “0.66”.
-We were successfully able to categorize each text message into its appropriate categories.
-We have even tested the model by providing the dummy messages to the model and it was able to classify whether the messages were related to disastrous events or not related.
+We were successfully able to categorize each text message into its appropriate categories such as "Flood", "Storm", "aid_related" etc. We have even tested the model by providing the dummy messages to the model and it was able to classify whether the messages were related to disastrous events or not related.